Climate Jargon

 Ozone hole: Large area over Antarctica with much less ozone, so more ultraviolet from the Sun gets through

-Paris Agreement: 2016 international treaty to limit global warming to less than 2 °C (3.6 °F) above pre-industrial levels, ideally less than 1.5 °C (2.7 °F)
+Paris Agreement: 2016 treaty to limit global warming to less than 2 °C (3.6 °F) above pre-industrial levels, ideally less than 1.5 °C (2.7 °F)

 Particulate matter (PM): Air particles like soot and dust

-Parts per billion (ppb): Number of parts of a chemical found in one billion (1,000,000,000) parts of something else
+Parts per billion (ppb): Number of parts of something found in one billion (1,000,000,000) parts of something else; 1/2 teaspoon of oil in an Olympic-sized swimming pool is about 1 ppb

-Parts per trillion (ppt): Number of parts of a chemical found in one trillion (1,000,000,000,000) parts of something else
+Parts per trillion (ppt): Number of parts of something found in one trillion (1,000,000,000,000) parts of something else; 1 teaspoon of oil in 3,000 feet of water over a football field, is about 1 ppt

 Per-capita emissions: Amount of greenhouse gases released per person in a country